sebastianhaberey/nsd/nsd/BACKLOG.md

 - android: use handler id everywhere
 - macos: register
 - platform: extend example application to support multiple discoveries and multiple registrations

+## Trashcan

+- platform: replace dynamic arguments / return values with more concrete types where possible
+- clean up code according to flutter coding guidelines -> done for most aspects
+- dart code: cleanup visibility (add _ where needed) -> not sure about readability
+- android: unit tests for helper methods -> not much code and covered by integration tests
+- macos: unit tests for helper methods -> not much code and covered by integration tests
+- speed up name allocation by using running discoveries -> wait until needed
+- figure out how to deal with logging spam on console -> ok now
+- platform: introduce timeouts to prevent stale objects & stale futures -> wait until needed
+- platform: discriminate errors into client errors and programming errors -> wait until neeeded
+- platform: unit tests for DiscoveryAgent / RegistrationAgent -> not needed with new api
+- platform: id to identify service info when discovered / lost / resolved -> not needed with new api